-Long-term Debt.
-As of September 30, 2018, and September 30, 2017, the District had long-term debt outstanding of \$27,629,669 and \$29,697,641, respectively.
-Debt principal of \$2,055,000 was retired.
+Long-Term Debt.
+As of September 30, 2018, and September 30, 2017, the District had long-term debt outstanding of \$63,167,856 and \$66,786,514, respectively.
+Debt principal of \$3,575,000 was retired.
 All of the debt is special assessment debt and is secured solely by special assessment revenue sources.
-Outstanding long-term debt includes premiums on the bond refunding.
-Those premiums are amortized during the life of the bond.
-During the current Fiscal Year, \$12,972 of that premium balance was amortized.
+Outstanding long-term debt includes premiums and discounts on the bond refunding.
+Those premiums and discounts are amortized over the life of the bond.
+During the current Fiscal Year, \$44,430 of premiums and \$772 of discounts were amortized.

-Additional information regarding the District's long-term debt can be found in Note 4 of the Notes to Basic Financial Statements.
+Additional information regarding the District's long-term debt can be found in Note 4 of the Notes to the Basic Financial Statements.